Rules for University websites

 Departments and Colleges are responsible for creating and maintaining their own pages.
 Please keep information updated.

 Copyright laws apply to material on the WWW.
 Ensure that you have permission to use any material you publish from the copyright owner (which may or may not be the author or photographer concerned).
 Be aware that rights for web publication often need to be negotiated separately to rights for print publication.
 There may be a reproduction fee for use of text or photographs.
 Ensure that material is credited appropriately.
-See also the legal notice at www.ox.ac.uk/copyright.html, and link into it from your own pages, unless you have your own bespoke legal notice.
+See also the legal notice, and link to it from your own pages, unless you have your own bespoke legal notice.

 Website managers have a responsibility to ensure that all those authoring University website material keep such material up to date and that they do not put inappropriate material onto the Internet.
 Authors should always assume that any website content hosted on an Oxford University-owned server may become public, whether or not that is intended.
 Keeping material up to date and accessible is particularly important for those maintaining website information which is identified as part of the University's Freedom of Information Act Publication Scheme (currently this applies mainly to Central Administration websites, and departments will be informed if their site contains Publications Scheme information).
 Changes should not be made to the location of these pages without appropriate notification to those responsible for the day-to-day maintenance of the Freedom of Information Publication Scheme.
 For more information about the University Publication Scheme and Freedom of Information Act, see www.admin.ox.ac.uk/foi/.

 One person per department or college should have overall responsibility for the content of a website.

 If information is time-critical, the time of validity should be clearly indicated (e.g. "Student fees and costs for 2013-2014").